browserengineering/book/book/browsersandweb.md

 [^server-side-rendering]: "Server-side rendering" is the process of assembling HTML on the server when loading a web page.
-Server-side rendering often uses web tech like JavaScript, and even a browser [browser](https://en.wikipedia.org/wiki/Headless_browser).
+Server-side rendering often uses web tech like JavaScript, and even a [headless browser](https://en.wikipedia.org/wiki/Headless_browser).
 Yet one more place browsers are taking over!

 There is also aforementioned _web app_, which is a computer application written